-2020 PAC 62227: A member of the public submitted a request for review contesting the McHenry County Department of Health's denial of a FOIA request seeking the zip codes of individuals testing positive for COVID-19.
-The department initially asserted that the Health Insurance Portability and Accountability Act (HIPAA) and the Health Statistics Act required the department to withhold the requested zip codes.
-After the PAC sent a letter asking the department to explain the denial, the department issued a supplemental response informing the requester that the data was now available on its website, which satisfied the request.
+PAC C-149: A member of the public submitted a request for review contesting the City of Kewanee Police Department's denial of a FOIA request seeking records pertaining to the traffic stop of his son.
+After the PAC sent a letter asking the department to explain the denial, the department issued a supplemental response containing responsive records.